UoB-COMSM0110/2024-group-13/README.md

 *Raw NASA TLX results for online multiplayer.*

 To validate whether there was a difference in perceived workload/difficulty we made use of the Wilcoxon Signed Rank test, which requires no assumptions regarding the distribution of the underlying scores.
 We found a W test statistic of 1.5 for a sample size of n=7.
-This was below the threshold of 2 and hence was significant at a p-value of 5%.
+This was below the threshold of 2, hence our result was significant at a p-value of 5%.
 This means that we are 95% certain that there is a real statistical difference rather than due to randomness.
 Therefore, we concluded that the online version required a higher workload than the local mode.
-We discussed that the inability to see the entire map in online mode as well as the darkened screen surrounding the character resulted in a more challenging experience.
+We discussed that the inability to see the entire map in the online mode as well as the darkened screen surrounding the character resulted in a more challenging experience.

 ### How our code was tested
 To ensure the robustness of our code, we conducted unit tests on key functionalities.
 Given the complexity of the game system, we focused our testing efforts on collision solving and the PowerUp features.
 The collision-solving tests check whether collisions are detected and solved correctly.
 The PowerUp tests check whether various PowerUps, once acquired by Pac-Man, alter their state and behaviour as expected.
 For instance, we tested the Opponent Control, Time Freeze, and Speed Surge PowerUps to verify if they correctly changed critical attributes such as Pac-Man's speed and control key set.
 Additionally, we tested the Size Modification and Trap PowerUps to ensure that these items effectively impact both Pac-Man and Ghosts, although our tests primarily focused on Pac-Man.
 By employing assertions, we confirmed that when Pacman_1 acquires a Trap PowerUp and sets a trap, any Pacman_2 or Ghost triggering the trap should decelerate.
 These tests validate the functionality and applicability of the PowerUp items, thereby enhancing the consistency and predictability of the gaming experience.